dsmiller95/LindenmayerPlantSimulation/Packages/com.dman.l-system/README.md

 ## [Rule Examples](#rule-examples)

 Currently this package has support for stochastic and parametric Rules.
-A list of examples of the current and future grammar can be found in [rule-grammer](rule-grammer.txt).
+A list of examples of the current and future grammar can be found in [rule-grammar](rule-grammar.txt).
 Not all of the examples in that file will work, consult the following list for currently supported syntax.

 Examples of currently valid rules: